wizeline/wize-docs/development/git-contributing-guidelines.md

 The Merge Masters should be identified in the repository's `CONTRIBUTING`.
-If a repository has only a Primary and a Interim becomes necessary, a project's team may decide that simply _advertising_ the Interim via Slack, e-mail, _etc_., will suffice rather than requiring updating the `CONTRIBUTING`.
+If a repository has only a Primary and a Interim becomes necessary, a project's team may decide that simply _advertising_ the Interim via Slack, e-mail, _etc_., will suffice rather than updating the `CONTRIBUTING`.

 ## Git Tactics